ROBERT SIEGEL, HOST:

 It seems to be a regular temptation in the era where people feel that government doesn't work very well.
 We just - if we just kind of get out of that box and into another one, or out of all boxes, somehow that will solve the problem.

-SIEGEL: You write, after hearing the (unintelligible) that can hail us a taxi and pick us a restaurant and order a bike messenger to deliver takeout, quote, "It suddenly occurred to me that the hottest tech startups are solving all the problems of being 20 years old with cash on hand because that's who thinks them up."
+SIEGEL: You write, after hearing the praises sung of apps that can hail us a taxi and pick us a restaurant and order a bike messenger to deliver takeout, quote, "It suddenly occurred to me that the hottest tech startups are solving all the problems of being 20 years old with cash on hand because that's who thinks them up."

 PACKER: Yeah.
 That's a little bit of a - an unfair quip since, of course, there's a lot else going on in Silicon Valley, including some, you know, pretty amazing engineering breakthroughs.